lopsided98/radonpy/README.md

-# Python library for the RadonEye RD200 radon detector
+# Tools to communicate with the RadonEye RD200 radon detector